griffithlab/pVACtools/docs/index.rst

    A tool designed to aid specifically in the construction of DNA-based cancer vaccines.

-**pVACviz**
-   A browser-based user interface that assists users in launching, managing, reviewing, and visualizing the results of pVACtools processes.

 **pVACview**
    An application based on R Shiny that assists users in reviewing, exploring and prioritizing neoantigens from the results of